im23b-terenzianie/Panzer_team_siege/README.md

 ## Motivation

-This project was created to explore artificial intelligence, pathfinding, and Java programming concepts in a school setting.
+This project was created to explore pathfinding and Java programming concepts in a school setting.
 It primarily demonstrates the implementation of advanced pathfinding and AI-driven behaviors for bots.

 ## Technologies Used